-Caffeine occurs naturally in foods, such as coffee, tea and cocoa and has a long history of safe use as a mild stimulant.
-Products are also available with added caffeine, including cola-type soft drinks, formulated caffeinated beverages (energy drinks) and energy shots.
+Caffeine occurs naturally in foods, such as coffee, tea and cocoa and has a long history of use as a mild stimulant.
+Products are also available with added caffeine, including cola-type soft drinks and formulated caffeinated beverages (energy drinks).

 Caffeine content of some food and drinks: